 I on the Media

-I on the Media is a new video series from the University of Illinois College of Media in which members of our college address the impact of COVID-19 on media-related issues.
+I on the Media is a video series from the University of Illinois College of Media in which members of our college address current research.
+It began in 2020 to discuss the impact of COVID-19 on media-related issues.
 The series will be updated here; you can also subscribe to our YouTube channel to be notified when we post new videos.

 Hear from our experts